Schroder Global Sustainable Value Equity Fund

 Objectives:

-The fund aims to provide capital growth in excess of the MSCI World (Net Total Return) Index (after fees have been deducted) over a three- to five-year period by investing in equity and equity related securities of companies worldwide which meet the investment manager's sustainability criteria.
+The fund aims to provide capital growth in excess of the MSCI World (Net Total Return) Index (after fees have been deducted) over a three to five year period by investing in equities of companies worldwide with 'Value' characteristics which the investment manager classifies as sustainable.
+These are companies that, through the way they are managed and/or the goods and services that they sell, make a positive contribution to the Planet (the environment); and/or People (employee wellbeing; customer wellbeing; healthy, inclusive and connected communities; and/or effective and accountable institutions).

 Sustainable, Responsible